Growing Basil Cuttings

-Winter coming.
-Growing basil from cuttings will make sure you have fresh basil to use throughout the season.
+Winter is coming.
+Growing basil cuttings from your outdoor plants will make sure you have fresh basil to use indoors throughout the season.

 If the weather’s turning cooler, now is time to take cuttings of your basil plants.